National Defense Authorization Act for Fiscal Year 2021: Corporate Transparency Act

 The bill also contains numerous anti-money laundering provisions.
 The Corporate Transparency Act introduces a requirement for companies to disclose their ultimate beneficial owners to the Financial Crimes Enforcement Network (FinCEN), thus effectively banning anonymous shell corporations.
 The act also strengthened anti-money laundering regulations for the antiquities trade.
 The deadline to disclose beneficial ownership was January 1, 2025.

-The act generated oppositions from many small businesses, who saw it as additional and burdensome red tape and government intrusion on privacy.
+The act generated opposition from many small businesses, who saw it as additional and burdensome red tape and government intrusion on privacy.
 On December 3, 2024, less than a month before the deadline, Judge Amos Mazzant in the U.S. District Court for the Eastern District of Texas issued a nationwide preliminary injunction against the act in Texas Top Cop Shop, et al. v.
 Garland, et al., stating that the act is "likely unconstitutional."
 On December 26, 2024, the U.S. Court of Appeals for the Fifth Circuit affirmed the district court's injunction.
 The Department of Justice appealed the decision to the U.S. Supreme Court.
 On January 23, 2025, the Supreme Court ruled that the Government can enforce the CTA while the Fifth Circuit Court reviews the law.

-On March 2, 2025, the US Treasury Department announced it would simply not enforce the federal law at all.
+On March 2, 2025, the US Department of the Treasury (USDT) announced it would simply not enforce the federal law at all.
+The USDT officially repealed its implementation of the act in August 2026.